 In one of the episodes (I can’t recall which one), he showed a restaurant chef making hummus without any sort of food processor or blender, just a mortar and large bowl.
 He started with the garlic, pressing all the cloves firmly with the pestle, then added in the chickpeas and tahini.
 When it was ready to be plated, the toppings were superbly generous- and that’s what really made it finished- at least to my eyes.

 Make no mistake, I love creamy, smooth hummus but I decided to go ahead and make it anyway with a potato masher and of course all the same ingredients: chickpeas, tahini, olive oil, salt and lemon, 2 cloves garlic.
-On top I added sumac and pepper flakes, olive oil and parsley for all that color and flavor.
+On top I added sumac, red pepper flakes, olive oil, and fresh parsley for all that color and flavor (*product suggestions listed at the end of this post).

 The result was a really different but nice, rustic texture than what I’m used to, but definitely a dish I can now appreciate.
 The ingredients added are important, and the generous sprinkling of toppings are also equally important for aesthetics and taste.
 I can’t stress the generosity of olive oil and the other colorful stuff enough- that’s what makes it more appealing to those you serve it to, as well.